Add assets

 2. Click the Locate tab.
 In the Search bar, type the ID of a hydrant on the map that you would like to locate.
 For example, type the ID SDH8606 and press Enter.

-The map zooms to the hydrant that you searched for, and the hydrant appears in the search results in the Locate pane.
+The hydrant appears in the Locate pane.
+To zoom to the hydrant, right-click the result in the Locate pane and click Zoom To.
 You have successfully enabled searching for assets.

 Add a general address locator to the project